Ivory Coast: Religion

-Ivory Coast is religiously diverse.
+Ivory Coast has a religiously diverse population.
 According to the latest 2021 census data, adherents of Islam (mainly Sunni) represented 42.5% of the total population, while followers of Christianity (mainly Catholic and Evangelical) comprised 39.8% of the population.
-An additional 12.6% of the population identified as Irreligious, while 2.2% reported following Animism (traditional African religions).
+An additional 12.6% of the population identified as irreligious, while 2.2% reported following animism (traditional African religions), 0.7% another religion, and 2.2% did not state their religion in the census.
+Excluding those who did not state their religion, the population was 43.5% Muslim, 40.7% Christian, 12.9% not religious, 2.2% animist, and 0.7% adherent of another religion.

+Between the 1998 and 2021 censuses, the Muslim population of Côte d'Ivoire grew by 110% (i.e. the Muslim population was 2.1 times larger in 2021 than it was in 1998), whereas the Christian population grew by 150% (i.e. Christian population 2.5 times larger in 2021 compared to 1998); meanwhile, the animist population experienced a decline of 65.5%.

-A 2020 estimate by the Pew Research Center, projected that Christians would represent 44% of the total population, while Muslims would represent 37.2% of the population.
+A 2020 estimate by the Pew Research Center projected that Christians would represent 44% of the total population, while Muslims would represent 37.2% of the population.
 In addition, it estimated that 8.1% would be religiously unaffiliated, and 10.5% as followers of traditional African religions (animism).
 In 2009, according to U.S. Department of State estimates, Christians and Muslims each made up 35% to 40% of the population, while an estimated 25% of the population practised traditional (animist) religions.

 Yamoussoukro is home to the largest church building in the world, the Basilica of Our Lady of Peace.